make-my/makemy/readme.md

 - location: path (relative to `__dirname`) to where the "posts"-folder should be created.
 - extension: type of extension used on the written document.
-- update: choosing if a post should be updated (generated again), is false by default
+- update: choosing if a post should be updated (if you want to re-generate the same post), is false by default
+- sugar: set to true if you want to use the sugar-parser created by makemy [SYNTAX DOCUMENT (SUGAR-PARSER)](/SYNTAX-DOCUMENT.md)

 #### Example: